ecapliez/SpADANN/README.md

 This framework is detailed in the research paper "Temporal Domain Adaptation for Satellite Image Time Series Land Cover Mapping with Adversarial Learning and spatially-aware Self-Training" which is currently under submission.

-The explanations regarding the format of SITS data handled by SpADANN are included in Python script main_SpADANN.py
+The explanations regarding the format of SITS data handled by SpADANN are included in Python script "main_SpADANN.py".

+This project is given under the terms of the MIT license.